PseudoKnight/CHDiscord/README.md

 Messages have a 2000 character limit.
 Requires the `View Channels` and `Send Messages` permissions. (or `Send Messages in Threads` for thread channels)

-Message object array format: (as displayed, top to bottom, left to right)
+Message object array format: (embeds are as displayed, top to bottom, left to right)
 ```
 {
   content: "This displays above the embed as normal text.",